 Digital transformation is the answer: home healthcare trends for 2021 show it’s a must these days.
 Healthtech and agetech are on the rise, and they have some valuable things to offer.
 Let’s find out what the market dictates and what tech trends the agencies should consider.

-Home healthcare market: general overview
+Home healthcare market trends: general overview

 While coronavirus has significantly impacted the need for home care, the key reason for it remains the same: the growing number of aging citizens and people with chronic diseases.

 Around every fourth client of a home care agency is over 85, and nearly half of patients are suffering from five or more chronic conditions.
 Coronavirus has only made the situation more acute and urgent.

 According to some industry predictions, the current situation will bring a significant shift in governmental support for nursing care in the US.
 Seniors have always preferred staying at home rather than in assisted living facilities — even with the 24/7 medical help available there.

 With the pandemic going on, they have even more reasons to choose home care.
 “Now, they don’t want to be in what’s basically a nursing-home prison, as some have called it, because they’re locked up, they can’t leave, and nobody can come see them — it might as well be a jail,” says Grace-Marie Turner, a president of the Galen Institute in Virginia.

 It is also predicted that more care will be passed to the hands of nurses, physician assistants, and other non-doctor medical workers.
 This will help decentralize the industry and shift the load towards primary and home care.